PunkyIANG/design-document/ded-inside/doc.md

 Main mechanics:

 - dead cells like slasher fighting,
-- labyrinth-like location, one spawn point,
+- labyrinth-like location (NOT random), one spawn point,
 - player loses all items on death,
 - focus on speedrunning and player skill/knowledge growth,
 - lots of secrets & shortcuts,